appdev-lessons/ruby-intro-fundamentals/content.md

 Can you spot the difference? **Don't put a space between the method and the opening parenthesis.**

 It's a very easy mistake to make, so I just wanted to warn you early on so that you can begin developing good muscle memory.
-Try the bad version in the runnable code block and see what the error message looks like:
+Try the bad version in your sandbox and see what the error message looks like:

 ```ruby
 pp "Raghu@Bet@ina".gsub ("@", "") # bad!